 The One-Way Street Fallacy: Considering only one possibility of a change that can go in either direction.

-The Pluralist’s Dilemma: how to recognize that my philosophy is just one among many, that my own embrace of this philosophy is contingent on many things beyond my control, while still expressing the reasons why I believe this philosophy to be preferable to the alternatives (at least for the problems I work on).
+The Pluralist’s Dilemma: how to recognize that my philosophy is just one among many, that my own embrace of this philosophy is contingent on many things beyond my control, while still expressing the reasons why I prefer philosophy to the alternatives (at least for the problems I work on).

 I know there are a bunch I’m forgetting; can youall refresh my memory, please?
 Thanks.